retaildevcrews/capi-in-codespaces/docs/4-upgrade-k8s.md

 ## Challenge

 The AKS cluster and one of the node pools have been upgraded to a newer version of Kubernetes.
 Now, try upgrading the rest of the node pools in the cluster to the same version.

+## Next

+Continue with [Congifure custom cluster](./5-configure-custom-cluster.md) lab.
+This lab will walk you through configuring custom clusters with custom templates.